BenjaminCB/su/2_lecture/individual_exercises.md

 For events:
 - Is the event instantaneous?
-- Is the event atomic? (we do not want to split the event into sub-events)
+- Is the event atomic? (we do not want an event that encompasses multiple parts)
 - Can the event be identified when it happens?

 ## Section 3.6, exercise 10